 These two phrases mean similar things, although wronged you is more general than owes you.
 If it would be more natural in your language, you can put the more general phrase second.
 Alternate translation: "But if he owes you anything or has wronged you in any way"

-charge that to me (ULT)
+charge that to me (ULT) I will repay you (UST)

 Alternate translation: "I will take responsibility for repaying you" or "say that I am the one who owes you"